-- A. A cosmetologist license shall be issued to any person who files a completed application, accompanied by the required fees and documentation, and who: - (1) is at least seventeen years of age; - (2) has an education equivalent to the completion of the second year of high school; - (3) has completed a course in cosmetology of at least one thousand six hundred hours at a school approved by the board; and - (4) has passed an examination approved by the board. - B. The name of a licensed cosmetologist may be immediately followed by the initials "R.C.", as a right and privilege of licensure.
+A. A cosmetologist license shall be issued to any person who files a completed application, accompanied by the required fees and documentation, and who:

+- (1) is at least seventeen years of age; - (2) has an education equivalent to the completion of the second year of high school;

+(3) has completed a course in cosmetology of at least one thousand six hundred hours at a school approved by the board; and

+B. The name of a licensed cosmetologist may be immediately followed by the initials "R.C.", as a right and privilege of licensure.